codetopiacommunity/codetopia-resource-hub/README.md

 # Codetopia Resource Hub

-Welcome to the Codetopia Learning Hub!
+Welcome to the Codetopia Resource Hub!
 This repository is a meticulously curated collection of resources designed to empower developers and tech enthusiasts on their learning journey across various programming languages and technologies.

 ## Table of Contents
 - [Introduction](#introduction)